NVIDIA/TensorRT-Incubator/tripy/docs/post0_developer_guides/how-to-add-new-ops.md

     dim: int
     dtype: datatype.dtype

-    # The `infer_tensor_variants` method should indicate which outputs of this operator represent shapes or shape scalars;
-    # the corresponding outputs will be wrapped as `tripy.Shape` or `tripy.ShapeScalar` objects instead of regular `tripy.Tensor`s.
-    # Our `Theta` operation should never return shapes, so we can use the corresponding preexisting policy.
-    infer_tensor_variants = op_utils.InferVariantPolicies.never_return_shape

     # *Optional* `infer_dtypes()` populates the data types of the
     # output `TraceTensor`s.
 The default implementation copies the input
     # data types if they are all the same, so you may not need to implement this.